-AFTER defender Aaron Brown yesterday became Darlington’s latest recruit, Mark Cooper said his squad building is complete and declared himself satisfied with his work.
+AFTER defender Aaron Brown yesterday became Darlington’s latest recruit, Mark Cooper said his squad building is complete and declared himself satisfied with

 Since the end of last season, 14 players have moved to The Northern Echo Arena, with Cooper responsible for eight of those signings, the others arriving during Simon Davey’s brief tenure.